Sunshinesheep/OpenBehavior-doc/docs/source/ob_se.md

 ---

-## 5. Global Lifecycle & Feasibility
+## 5. Global Termination & Feasibility
 The simulation must adhere to high-level constraints:

 * **Ego-Dominated Termination**: The entire trace $\pi$ terminates at $\theta_n$ if and only if the Ego vehicle reaches its destination or a critical system termination is triggered (e.g., `GlobalTerm(\theta_n) = True`).